East Asian Gothic typeface

-In the East Asian writing system, gothic typefaces (黑體 (黑体, hēitǐ, haak1 tai2); ゴシック体; 돋움, 고딕체 godik-che) are a type style characterized by strokes of even thickness and lack of decorations akin to sans serif styles in Western typography.
+In East Asian writing systems, gothic typefaces (黑體 (黑体, hēitǐ, haak1 tai2); ゴシック体; 돋움, 고딕체 godik-che) are a type style characterized by strokes of even thickness and lack of decorations, akin to sans serif styles in Western typography.
 It is the second most commonly used style in East Asian typography, after Ming.

 History

-Gothic typefaces were first developed in Japan.
 Starting in the 1960s, the People's Republic of China's Shanghai Printing Technology and Research Institute developed new typefaces for Simplified Chinese, including gothic typefaces.
 The communist government favored gothic typefaces because they were plain and "represented a break with the past."

 Characteristics

 Similar to Ming and Song typefaces, sans-serif typefaces were designed for printing, but they were also designed for legibility.
 They are commonly used in headlines, signs, and video applications.